Canon Pixma TR8620 Review

 Our Analysis and Test Results

-The Canon Pixma TR8620 checks a lot of boxes for a home photo printer; while it may not reign supreme in any of our testing categories, it performs above average across the board among top-ranked photo printers and has an appealing price point.
+The Canon Pixma TR8620 checks a lot of boxes for a home photo printer; while it may not reign supreme in any of our testing categories, it performs above average across the board among our lineup of tested printers and has an appealing price point.
 Its color prints tend to be a bit over-saturated, while black and white photos lack some clarity, but overall most photos are vivid and smooth.
-It handles the basic photo paper sizes but has limitations if you're trying to print particularly small or large.
+It handles the basic photo paper sizes, but has limitations if you're trying to print particularly small or large.

 Color Prints